mrzealot/absolem/index.md

 - 4 mm thick oak layers for the cover/undercover and the "middles",
 - 1.5 and 1 mm thick stainless steel layers for the switch plate and the bottom cover, respectively,
-- 3 mm thick embossed neoprene for the anti-slip bottom and the internal sound dampening, and
+- 3 mm thick embossed neoprene for the anti-slip bottom and the internal sound dampening (it didn't _have_ to be embossed, but it looked so cool under my mousepad that I couldn't resist), and
-- blank PBT keycaps for a minimal, clean look (and to force me to actually learn my fucking keymap).
+- blank PBT keycaps for comfort, and a minimal, clean look (and to force me to actually learn my fucking keymap).

 ### Preparations